TimHsue/TJudger/README.md

 For details, check ``test/test.c``.
 ###Exact Edition:
 **You should compile your juger source with ``-lseccomp`` and ``-DEXACT_MOD``**
+##About Special Judge:
+The code in ``[]`` is in need for the judgement with special judger.
+And if you dont have special judger, you can ignore this option and leave it blank.
+Special judger also runs in sandbox and have time/memory limit for system safety.
+You can change this option in ``src/judger.c``.
+Your special judger should code with ``int main(int argc, char *argv[])``.
+Because main judger pass the message (in file content, out file content, ans file content) to special judger by argv in order (in = argv[0], out = argv[1], ans = argv[2]).
+And your special judger should print the score that program can get in stdout.
+The score needs to be in the range of 0 ~ 100.
+Otherwise it may lead to judger error.
+Main judger will and only will read 8 characters in your special judger output and cut out by last num can get.
 ##Status details
 	System Error: Config is not correct
 	Judger Error: Judge system goes wrongly